longbridgeapp/longbridge-terminal/README.md

 ## QA

 - Q: "Another instance is running, please close it first" error.
-- A: Because of the real-time quote data limit, so you just can start on instance.
+- A: Because of the real-time stock data limited you only have one instance.

+---

 - Q: "How can I switch another account?"
 - A: Just run `longbridge --logout`, and scan QRCode again.

+---

 - Q: "Where is the login session storaged at?"
 - A: macOS: `$HOME/Library/Application Support/Longbridge TUI`, Linux: `~/.local/share/Longbridge TUI/`